notslang/tidy-markdown/README.md

 ## API

-Tidy Markdown only exports one function, that takes one argument (the string of ugly markdown).
+Tidy Markdown only exports one function.
 Here's an example of how it can be used:

 ```coffee
 tidyMarkdown = require 'tidy-markdown'